hasibzunair/hand-gesture/README.md

 # hand-gesture-recognition

-Here I have demonstrated a hand gesture recognition system using color segementation and image filtering techniques.
+Here I have demonstrated a hand gesture recognition system using skin color segementation and image filtering techniques.
 After detection it prints out the number of fingers being shown.

 # Dependencies